SystemsApproach/ops/arch.rst

 providers—which points to the larger issue of how we deploy and manage additional edge applications.
 To keep the discussion tangible—but remaining in the open source arena—we use OpenVINO as an illustrative example.
-OpenVINO is a framework for deploying AI inference models, which is interesting in the context of Aether because one of its use cases is processing video streams, for example to detect and count people who enter the field of view of a collection of 5G-connected cameras.
+OpenVINO is a framework for deploying AI inference models.
+It is interesting in the context of Aether because one of its use cases is processing video streams, for example to detect and count people who enter the field of view of a collection of 5G-connected cameras.